rebelsky/sams-assorted-musings-reflections/fall-planning-2020-06-18.md

 classes, we can either have a traditional format (small class or scurry) or we can rotate students through the classroom, with a fraction of the class doing each class in person and a fraction doing it online.
+Online classes provide a different kind of choice.
 We can offer online classes either synchronously or asynchronously.
 I've heard that evidence from the spring suggests that students learn better and prefer synchronous online classes.
 However, synchronous online classes can present difficulties for